-- Students who are considering dropping the course for personal reasons are encouraged to meet with the instructor first-I'm happy to do what I can to help you succeed in this class! - Students may miss a total of four class meetings without penalty during the term.
-A fifth absence will result in the loss of the "attendance buffer" (explained below) when final grades are calculated.
-A seventh absence will result in dismissal from the course. - Students are not required to provide the instructor with a reason for absence, nor are apologies necessary.
+- Students who are considering dropping the course for personal reasons are encouraged to meet with the instructor first-I'm happy to do what I can to help you succeed in this class! - Students may miss a total of two class meetings without penalty during the term.
+A third absence will result in the loss of the "attendance buffer" (explained below) when final grades are calculated.
+A fourth absence will result in dismissal from the course, or a grade of 'F' if the withdrawal date is passed. - Students are not required to provide the instructor with a reason for absence, nor are apologies necessary.
 I assume that absences will only occur under legitimate circumstances. - Students who miss a class meeting are responsible for obtaining any information or assignments they may have missed. - Attendance will be taken at the beginning of class on a daily basis.
 It is the student's responsibility to ensure that his/her name has been recorded accurately on daily attendance sheets. - Students are expected to come to class on time.
 Three late arrivals will be considered equivalent to one absence on the attendance record. - Cell phones and other electronic devices must be turned off during class.
 Students who need to leave a phone on for emergency purposes should let me know at the beginning of the class session.
 Text messaging/web-surfing is incompatible with active participation in class activities, and will not be permitted during class time.
 Students who use electronic devices in class without obtaining prior permission may be asked to leave.